JhonatanHern/CharityDao/README.md

 Deployment
 To deploy the contracts to a local network, run the following command:

-`npx hardhat run scripts/deploy.js --network localhost`
+`npx hardhat run scripts/deployWithPaymentToken.js --network localhost`

 To deploy the contracts to a public network, edit the hardhat.config.js file with your network settings and private key, and run the following command:

-`npx hardhat run scripts/deploy.js --network <network-name`>
+`npx hardhat run scripts/deployWithPaymentToken.js --network <network-name>`

 ## Hardhat Tasks